civetweb/civetweb/docs/UserManual.md

 of name=value pairs, like this: `VARIABLE1=VALUE1,VARIABLE2=VALUE2`.

 ### put\_delete\_auth\_file
 Passwords file for PUT and DELETE requests.
-Without password file, it will not be possible to, PUT new files to the server or DELETE existing ones.
+Without a password file, it will not be possible to PUT new files to the server or DELETE existing ones.
 PUT and DELETE requests might still be handled by Lua scripts and CGI paged.

 ### cgi\_interpreter